-For remote employees, the W-8 BEN establishes this status.
+For employees outside the US, the W-8 BEN establishes this status.
 By completing this form, workers also claim the benefits of any tax treaties that exist between their country of residence and the United States.

 Depending on the existence of a tax treaty and its terms, this can mean a lower tax rate for the individual.
 Their American employer can use this rate for tax withholding.

 US-based companies should also request a variation of this form, W-8 BEN-E, from any contractors who are NRAs, and who qualify as independent contractors in terms of IRS definitions.